Search through our Special Collections online!

 Click the rare passenger pigeon below to visit some of our birds online!

 In the late 1800′s enormous flocks of Passenger Pigeons flew over North America, by some reports taking 14 hours to pass over head.
 Estimates put the flock sizes at over 3.5 billion birds.
 Due to loss of habitat and over-hunting, Passenger Pigeons went extinct on September 1, 1914 when the last surviving specimen died in the Cincinnati Zoo.
 Visit this guy in our lower level hallway.
+Our collection of 255 species from North and South America date from 1845-1872.

 We have one of the largest collections of original WWI posters in the country!
 Visit Patterson Library to see these masterpieces of graphic design.
+We are working on a color catalog of this collection to share with our patrons in 2021.

 Our stuffed mammals were donated almost entirely by H.W.
 Mossman in the early 1900s, who as a young man taught himself the art of taxidermy with the help of local taxidermists.
 In his 80s, Mr. Mossman returned to Patterson Library and was astounded that his animals were still on display.